-Parrot Cay and Pine Cay, two small private islands that are found between Providenciales and North Caicos, each have a single uxury resort.
+Parrot Cay and Pine Cay, two small and beautiful private islands that are found between Providenciales and North Caicos, each have a single luxury resort.
 Both of these exclusive resorts have hosted an impressive repertoire of celebrities and heads of state.

 Meridian Club on Pine Cay is an interesting luxury resort, and due to its low-key nature is often overlooked.
-Pine Cay is a very quiet island, and this small accommodation complements the ambience perfectly.
+Pine Cay is a very quiet island, and this small accommodation complements the ambiance of this laid-back tropical getaway perfectly.

 The things to do both in and off the resort should factor into accommodation and island selection.

 Most luxury hotels in the Turks and Caicos, regardless of whether they are all-inclusive or not, maintain an array of non-powered water sports equipment for guest use, such as kayaks, paddleboards, Hobie Cat sailboats, and snorkel gear.

 Unlike some other Caribbean destinations, most of the accommodations in the Turks and Caicos are family and kid friendly, be it resort or luxury villa.

 Our pristine beaches and marine environment are of course a primary attraction for all ages, and the things to do at local resorts revolve around the beach, boat charters, water sports and snorkeling tours.